-Building Teams for Change: SchoolHouse Connection Launches a New State Policy Program
+Building Teams for Change: SchoolHouse Connection’s State Policy Program is Underway!

 In subsequent years, Building Teams for Change will scale-up its State Advocacy Institute model by launching a train-the-trainer program that will equip smaller teams of advocates in thirty additional states with the knowledge and tools they need to lead State Advocacy Institutes in their states.
 In addition, through mini-grants and more in-depth technical assistance, SchoolHouse Connection will provide the teams with more intensive support to engage in successful state-level policy advocacy.

-By 2019, Building Teams for Change will result in state law and policy changes that help prevent and end youth homelessness in real, measurable ways in up to twenty-five states.
+By 2019, Building Teams for Change will result in state law and policy changes that help prevent and end youth homelessness in real, measurable ways.
 At the end of three years, our goal is to support state partners in creating a sustained, nationwide network of effective youth homelessness policy advocates at the state level.

 SchoolHouse Connection State Law Briefs

 - Current and Pending State Laws Allowing Unaccompanied Homeless Youth to Consent for Housing and Related Services.
 Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
 This document summarizes state laws, including recently enacted legislation in Wyoming, and a currently pending bill that SchoolHouse Connection is working on with partners in Arizona.

 - State Laws on High School Graduation for Students Experiencing Homelessness The Every Student Succeeds Act of 2015 (ESSA) places great emphasis on high school graduation for students experiencing homelessness.
 This document summarizes state laws that complement these federal requirements.